Public art in Barcelona: Nineteenth century

 Fountain of Hercules (1802) by Josep Moret and Salvador Gurri, is Barcelona's oldest original statue.

 In this period there was a great economic revival, especially related to the textile industry, which also involved a cultural renaissance.
-Between 1854 and 1859 the city walls were knocked down, so the city could expand, especially through the Eixample project drawn up by Ildefons Cerda in 1859.
+Between 1854 and 1859, the city walls were knocked down so the city could expand, especially through the Eixample project drawn up by Ildefons Cerdà in 1859.
 The revolution of 1868 achieved the demolition of the Citadel, whose grounds of were made into a public park.
 The population was growing, especially thanks to immigration from the rest of the state, and reached 400,000 at the end of the century.
 Artistically, the century saw a succession of different political styles including neoclassicism, romanticism and realism.

 As in previous periods, the artistic achievements of governments were confined mainly to public fountains.
 Some public monuments, such as those dedicated to Ferdinand VII (1831) and King Ferdinand (1850), have not survived.
 However, many such works were made at this time.
 The oldest was the Hercules Fountain at the crossroads of Passeig de Sant Joan, Barcelona and Carrer de Còrsega, the work done in 1802 by Josep Moret to a design by Salvador Gurri.
-Initially located in Passeig Nou, or the Esplanada of the Citadel, it has been in its present location since 1928, and is thought to be the oldest public statue in Barcelona.
+Initially located in Passeig Nou, or the Esplanada of the Citadel, it has been in its present location since 1928 and is thought to be the oldest public statue in Barcelona.